|Home English Facebook Donate|

 The article corroborates the 'stone in the hat' version of the translation, as opposed to Joseph's description of 'two stones in silver bows.'
 Considering the earliness of the article, June 1830, it is closer to the original method of the translation as told by Smith's first scribes Emma, Harris, Whitmer, Joseph Knight, etc. before Cowdery became involved.
-Perhaps the original 'peep-stone' story evolved over time into the 'Urim and Thummim' version, in an attempt to give Joseph's practice a Biblical stamp, and to shed the image of his 1820s 'peep-stoning'.
+Perhaps the original "seer stone" story evolved over time into the "Urim and Thummim" version.

 Artist's depiction of the actual translation process: